syncfusion-content/maui-docs/MAUI/visual-studio-integration/Essential-UI-Kit.md

 	N> The Essential UI Kit for MAUI add-in will be shown when the project has the MAUI NuGet package as a reference and also, MAUI project should be a NET Standard project.

-3. The Category dialogue box will then appear, with its pre-defined template.
+3. The Category dialogue box will then appear, with its pre-defined templates.

 	![Add new item dialog box in MAUI Visual studio Intergration](Essential_UI_Kit_images/visual-studio-intergration-item-dialog-box.png)